asavagar/uk-covid19-firm-creation/content/reports/specialised/productivity/index.md

 <center> <small>
 <caption style="text-align:center">Figure 1: Registrations vs. productivity in 2020Q4 </caption> </small> </center>

-We also repeated the analysis using pre-COVID measures of productivity in case the static measures of productivity were affected by COVID[^1].
+We also repeated the analysis using pre-COVID measures of productivity (2019Q4) in case the 2020Q4 measures of productivity were unrepresentative due to COVID[^1].
 Hence we plotted registrations in 2020Q4 against productivity in 2019Q4.
 The relationship is very similar.

 [^1]: For example, if furloughed workers are not counted as workers and productivity is calculated as output per worker, then labour productivity might increase during the pandemic due to a larger decrease in the numerator than the denominator.